Kylor Kelley: College career

 Kelley began playing college basketball for Northwest Christian University.
 As a freshman, Kelley averaged 8.6 points, 8.8 rebounds and 5.6 blocks per game and set a school single-game record with 10 blocks against Southern Oregon.
 After 10 games, he was dismissed from Bushnell.
 Kelley transferred to Lane Community College, where he received more Division I interest as a result.
 In his sophomore season, he averaged 9.9 points, 7.5 rebounds and 4.6 blocks per game and was a Northwest Athletic Conference All-Defensive Team selection.

 At Lane CC, Kelley was recruited by multiple Pac-12 programs and chose to continue his career at Oregon State because he wanted to stay close to home.
 On December 17, 2018, as a junior at Oregon State, Kelley tallied a school-record nine blocks, to go with 10 points and nine rebounds, in an 82–67 victory over Pepperdine.
 By the end of the season, he ranked second in the nation, led the Pac-12 and set a school record with 3.35 blocks per game.
 He also averaged 7.7 points and five rebounds per game and was named to the Pac-12 All-Defensive Team.
 On December 18, 2019, as a senior, Kelley posted a season-high 23 points, six rebounds and three blocks in an 88–78 win over UTSA.
 He became Oregon State's all-time leader in blocks in a January 30, 2020, victory over Stanford, during which he posted 10 points, seven blocks and six rebounds.
 Kelley finished his senior season averaging 11.1 points, 5.3 rebounds and 3.45 blocks per game, earning Pac-12 All-Defensive Team honors for a second time.
 He averaged the second-most blocks per game in the nation and led the Pac-12 in that category.
 Despite the Pac-12 Tournament being cancelled due to the coronavirus pandemic, Kelley finished with 211 blocks in two years at Oregon State.

 Professional career

 Austin Spurs (2021)

-After going undrafted in the 2020 NBA draft, on December 11, 2020, Kelley was reported to had signed with the San Antonio Spurs and subsequently waived by the San Antonio Spurs.
+After going undrafted in the 2020 NBA draft, on December 11, 2020, Kelley was reported to have signed with the San Antonio Spurs and subsequently waived by the San Antonio Spurs.
 Kelley was included in the roster of Austin Spurs.